 - absorbed through the skin, say carpet adhesives or cleaning or laundry detergents.

 Some physicians however rightfully raise the question whether cancer can also be a defect, referring to the "only about 5% to 10% of all cancers [that] are thought to result directly from gene defects inherited from a parent".
-If that thought is correct then indeed the particular cancer would be a defect because disorders can only be acquired.

-What has been found are
+What has been found are: